 During the second quarter of fiscal 2009, we decided to cease sales and manufacturing of our portable display trailer for the Transportation business unit.
-The closing of manufacturing operation in Montreal where these displays were made will adversely impact cost of goods sold in the second and third quarter.
-While we are still evaluating the costs to be incurred, we expect that severance costs will be less than \$0.35 million and lease termination, equipment disposition costs and other items will be less than \$0.2 million.
-We are still determining the implications on inventory as we expect to consume much of the remaining inventory in product sales during the rest of the fiscal year.
+The closing of the manufacturing operation in Montreal, Quebec, where these displays were made, adversely impacted cost of goods sold in the second quarter of fiscal year 2009.
+Costs incurred, included severance costs, were approximately \$0.2 million, and lease termination, inventory disposition and equipment disposition costs and other costs were approximately \$0.9 million.
+There will be an insignificant amount of additional losses that will occur in the third quarter of fiscal 2009.